 Oppo launched their latest mid-range smartphone, the OPPO A71, that has a 5.2-inch HD display, a MediaTek octa-core processor, 3GB RAM, and an Android 7.1 Nougat OS.
+We did an unboxing of this phone recently, which you can check out here.
 For a budget under Php 9k, will this device satisfy the budget conscious power users and selfie fanatics?
 Let’s find out.

 OPPO A71 Specs: